 The close of 2019 saw 27 billion USD in tourism construction agreements between the Kingdom of Saudi Arabia and local and global investors.
-Tourism development plans have set the foundation for the construction of expansive mixed-used facilities – not to mention all of the required infrastructure that will be needed to make these destinations accessible, such as roads and highways, bridges, airports, utilities, and public transportation facilities.
+Tourism development plans have set the foundation for the construction of expansive mixed-used facilities – not to mention all of the required infrastructures that will be needed to make these destinations accessible, such as roads and highways, bridges, airports, utilities, and public transportation facilities.

 The country also needs enough hotels to be able to cope with the expected demand increased tourism will cause.
 In fact, the Kingdom is leading the hoteling boom in the Middle East, with a record high of 73,599 rooms being built across 218 properties.